Rng (algebra)

-In mathematics, and more specifically in abstract algebra, a rng (or non-unital ring or pseudo-ring) is an algebraic structure satisfying the same properties as a ring, but without assuming the existence of a multiplicative identity.
-The term rng, pronounced like rung (IPA: /rʌŋ/), is meant to suggest that it is a ring without i, that is, without the requirement for an identity element.
+In abstract algebra, a rng (pronounced "rung" /rʌŋ/) or non-unital ring or pseudo-ring is an alternative name for a ring that does not assume the existence of a multiplicative identity.
+The term rng is meant to suggest that it is a ring without i, that is, without the requirement for an identity element.

 There is no consensus in the community as to whether the existence of a multiplicative identity must be one of the ring axioms (see Ring (mathematics)).
 The term rng was coined to alleviate this ambiguity when people want to refer explicitly to a ring without the axiom of multiplicative identity.

 A number of algebras of functions considered in analysis are not unital, for instance the algebra of functions decreasing to zero at infinity, especially those with compact support on some (non-compact) space.

 Rngs appear in the following chain of class inclusions: